Abril Padron

 Who is the program designed for?

-The program is designed to be delivered by clinics, schools, and community organizations that support families with young children.
+The program is designed to be delivered by clinics and community organizations that support families with young children.
 It teaches caregivers of children ages 2–7 practical strategies for addressing common behavior challenges such as tantrums, defiance, and difficulty following directions.

 Where can this program be implemented?